THE STANDARD

 The Session Hierarchy

-• STIMULATION (2–3x/week): Capacity-building sessions that sustain rhythm without systemic cost.
-Intensity: 7-8 RPE.
+• Stimulation (2–3x/week): Capacity-building sessions that sustain rhythm without a systemic cost.
+(Intensity: 7-8 RPE)

-• REGENERATION (1:1 Ratio): For every Development input, we schedule a Restoration input.
-Intensity: ≤6 RPE.
+• Regeneration (1:1 Ratio): For every Development input, we schedule a Restoration input.
+(Intensity: $\le$6 RPE)

 Dynamic Load Management (The Sliders)

-We think in Sliders, Not Switches.
 Readiness fluctuates daily; load should too.
-We teach operators to adjust volume in real-time based on:
+We teach operators to adjust volume in real-time based on their Heart Rate Variability (HRV), sleep duration, and current operational tempo.

 THE SESSION BLUEPRINT